Safe Routes to School

 - The CDC lists SRTS as an evidence-based, cost-effective intervention showing health impact within five years of implementation

-In 2017, Live Well Omaha Kids was selected to receive a Preventing Childhood Obesity Community grant from Children’s Hospital & Medical Center to work with CUES to implement SRTS at All Saints, Holy Name, and Sacred Heart School.
-Data collected at all three schools reveal a majority of students arrive by single family vehicle, despite many living within a mile of the school.
+In 2017, Live Well Omaha Kids, under the leadership of Live Well Omaha, received a Preventing Childhood Obesity Community grant from Children’s Hospital & Medical Center to work with CUES to implement SRTS at All Saints, Holy Name, and Sacred Heart School.
+Data collected at all three schools revealed a majority of students arrive by single family vehicle, despite many living within a mile of the school.
 Surveys completed by parents identified common barriers to walking or biking to schools, such as distance, weather, and perception of safety.
-These surveys, coupled with data from neighborhood walk audits, informed the strategies for encouraging students and parents to participate in the SRTS selected by each newly- formed School Advisory Council.
+These surveys, coupled with data from neighborhood walk audits, informed the strategies for encouraging students and parents to participate in Safe Routes to School.

-Programs, policies and projects slated for implementation during the summer and fall of 2018 include: painting crosswalks and bike racks, lengthening crosswalk lights, incorporating bike safety education into classroom curriculum, forming a neighborhood watch, hosting community clean up and Walk to School days, and installing signage to designate safe routes to school and local family attractions.
+Programs, policies and projects slated for implementation during the summer and fall of 2018 included: painting crosswalks and bike racks, lengthening crosswalk lights, incorporating bike safety education into classroom curriculum, and hosting Walk to School days.

 ¹The National Center for Safe Routes to School (2011).
 How Children Get to School: School Travel Patterns from 1969 to 2009. http://saferoutesinfo.org/sites/default/files/resources/NHTS_school_travel_report_2011_0.pdf

 ²Professional Research Consultants.
 (2015, October).
 2015 PRC Child & Adolescent Community Health Needs Assessment: Douglas & Sarpy Counties, Nebraska, Pottawattamie County, Iowa.
-Retrieved from boystownhospital.org: https://www.boystownhospital.org/AboutUs/Documents/ChildAdolescentCommunityHealthNeedsAssessmentReport.pdf
+Retrieved from childrensomaha.org: https://www.childrensomaha.org/wp-content/uploads/2015-Child-and-Adolescent-PRC-CHNA-Report.compressed.pdf

 Resources to Begin a Safe Routes to School Program: